-The most recent unrest in the Kashmir Valley was sparked by the death of Hizbul Mujahideen (HM) commander Burhan Wahi, who was killed in a gunbattle with Indian security forces in July.
-In the following weeks, over 11,000 people were injured (7000 civilians and 4000 security personnel) and 82 people killed in clashes between protesters, led by separatist groups, and Indian security forces.
-HM has since been designated as a terrorist organization by the European Union and India.
+In 2016, unrest in the Kashmir Valley was sparked by the death of Hizbul Mujahideen (HM) commander Burhan Wani, who was killed in a gunbattle with Indian security forces.
+Over 11,000 people were injured (7000 civilians and 4000 security personnel) and 82 people killed in clashes between protesters, led by separatist groups, and Indian security forces.
+HM has since been designated as a terrorist organization by the US, European Union, and India.
 During the violence, mobs also attacked Pandit migrant camps in six cities in the Valley.
 In Pakistan Occupied Kashmir, Kashmiris held protests against alleged human rights violations by Pakistan's military and ISI-including extrajudicial killings of at least 100 Kashmiri activists in the past two years, rigged elections, and repression of Kashmiri political activists.
 These concerns were echoed by the US State Department.